teamcapybara/capybara/README.md

 ## <a name="using-sessions"></a>Using sessions

-Capybara manages named sessions (:default if not specified) and multiple sessions using the same driver and test app instance can be interacted with.
+Capybara manages named sessions (:default if not specified) allowing multiple sessions using the same driver and test app instance to be interacted with.
 A new session will be created using the current driver if a session with the given name using the current driver and test app instance is not found.

 ### Named the sessions
-To perform operations in a different session and then revent to the previous session
+To perform operations in a different session and then revert to the previous session

 ```ruby
 Capybara.using_session("Bob's session") do